|Nutritional Guidelines (per serving)|

-There is no Indian bread that is more famous than the naan!
+There is no Indian bread that is more famous than the naan.
 They are perfect for mopping up the gravy in Indian curries.
 Naans are traditionally cooked in a Tandoor or earthen oven but can also be made in your oven at home.
 Serve this delicious bread hot, with popular dishes like Tandoori Chicken or kebabs of different kinds.
-The dough for naans needs to be made in advance so it can proof.
+The dough for naans needs to be made in advance so it can prove.
 Make sure to factor that into the preparation time.